 Every book project is priced individually, as each one is unique.
 Prices and time frames depend on various factors, like how much developing is needed, how many pages in what size, how many spots, half pages, and full pages there are, how many characters, etc.

-When working with self publishing authors, I only except flat fees.
+When working with self publishing authors, I only accept flat fees.
 I might be up for working for royalties if you have a really good business plan, but it’s very unusual.

 The standard means of payment is 50% up front, and 50% upon completion.
 But if we’re looking at a six month project, I know that it can be really hard to pay someone three months salary at once.
 So if it’s needed, we can split the payments up in several smaller parts.
 As long as I have something to survive on while working on the project, it’s all good.